 By now I’ve had a lot of experience creating complex mechanical internals while staying true to the original exterior like the Atlas and Jenner mechs.
 On the onset, this project didn’t seem that different.
 But the challenges readily became apparent during the design process.

 My (self imposed) design goals for this bike was simple:

 - Be as true as possible to the original design on the exterior.

 - Snap fit (for alignment only) so that it could be easily glued.

 - Printable on my UM with no supports (where possible)

 While my parameters are pretty standard, the characteristics of a bike is far different than anything I’ve done before.
-A motorcycle exhibits all the characteristics that make it difficult for FDM printing.
+A motorcycle exhibits all the characteristics that make it difficult for FFF printing.
 Suspended pieces, thin handlebars, chains, and small attachment points.

 Thin objects tend to break or fail to print.
 Grooved objects often require supports, and unconnected surfaces and strange shapes require many separate parts to print correctly.
 The easy way out would have been to use supports and combine many parts together to eliminate the internal grooves, but I was determined to keep it authentic and clean looking.
 Which meant many, many small and separate parts.

 This was my reference.
 Quite a beautifully designed machine!
 In order to make the short deadline, I started my process with a 3D model that had all the right physical dimensions, but was entirely unprintable.